akhilk2802/BigDataSystems/gaia-openai-validations/README.md

 This project focuses on building a robust ETL (Extract, Transform, Load) pipeline using AWS services like RDS, S3, and PostgreSQL, integrated with Hugging Face’s GAIA dataset.
 The application processes metadata, files, and annotations, stores them securely in AWS infrastructure, and facilitates interactions via a Streamlit-powered web interface.

+Users can interactively select test cases, send them to OpenAI, and compare the AI-generated responses with predefined answers.
+If OpenAI’s response doesn’t match the expected outcome, users are given the flexibility to modify the validation steps and re-submit the question for another validation attempt.

 ### The application provides: